kunpq/SpaceShip/README.md

 # SpaceShip
-A little game implemented in python.
+## A little game implemented in python.
+To improving programming level via structuring the little game.